|Lim Nee Soon|

 He left behind his wife, three sons (Lim Chong Kuo, Lim Chong Pang, Lim Chong Min) and 6 daughters(Lim Chit Geck, Lim Kheng Geck, Lim Soo Geck, Lim Mui Geck, Lim Leok Geck, Lim Seck Geck).

 However during my research of the tomb, a fourth was listed.
-The son's listed on Mrs Lim tomb but not mentioned in the papers was Lim Chong Hsien.
+The son's listed on Mrs Lim tomb but not mentioned in the papers was a Mr. Lim Chong Hsien.
 I wonder why?
 Further checks on Singapore Infopedia did not even list his name there.
 Did i uncover something new here?
 Further research uncovered that Lim Chong Hsien is the son from Lim Nee Soon's second wife.

 |Mrs Lim Nee Soon nee Wi Pek Hay (Wee Pek Hay)|